 An ancient site of pilgrimage, intrepid explorers can hike across the sand and mud flats to the island on an ancient pilgrim path.
 Either way do check the opening hours on the day of visiting, which are tide dependent, as you don’t want to get stranded.
-Lindisfarne Priory is managed by English Heritage, entry costs £6 for an adult.
+Lindisfarne Priory is managed by English Heritage.

 Holy Island, Berwick-Upon-Tweed, Northumberland, TD15 2RX

 4. The Farne Islands